gauravtiwari/hungryhead/README.md

-## Hungryhead APP doc

-Hungryhead is a web and mobile app platform for universities to expose entrepreneurship to students.
-It's built on rails using React as front end framework.
+# Hungryhead (Now Demo only)
+Hungryhead is a collaborative network for students to share, validate and develop startup ideas with peers and mentors, supported by gamification.

+The platform was built on Rails - standard monolith.
+Currently, the platform is in production only for demo purposes.

+The source code is more than 2 years old and contains many things that could be improved or done better.

+The repo only serves as a reference to source code.